Children in Care / Looked After Children

 To liaise with the parent(s)/ carer(s) and social workers about the young person where appropriate.

-The Senior Learning Support Assistant deputises for the Designated Person to do the following:
+The Student Inclsuion Lead works as a Designated Person to do the following:

 - Ensure that the young person in care or care leaver is receiving adequate pastoral support;